 Although God does use us to lead others to Christ, you shouldn't date someone in hopes of converting them.
 This is a trap that can lead to serious heartbreak.

-You can lead a person to Christ, but a man or woman must make the decision to accept Him on his/her own.
-Falling for someone’s “potential” is dangerous, especially if that person doesn’t see it for him/herself.
+You can lead a person to Christ, but a man or woman must decide to accept Him on his/her own.
+Falling for a person's potential is dangerous, especially if that person doesn’t see their potential.

-A change done for another person will rarely last, but a change done for God will always prove to be true.
+A change done for another person will rarely last, but a change done by God will always prove to be true.

 Beware of false prophets, who come to you in sheep’s clothing, but inwardly they are ravenous wolves.
 You will know them by their fruits.